BielanskaZ/ZuzaBielanska-Portfolio/README.md

 # About Me

 My name is Zuzanna Bielańska.
 My interests and passion oscilate around psychology and cultural studies.
 I have been studying Cultural Studies on Jagiellonian University.
 Recently I have started to interest in software testing and that's why I have enrolled on and successfully finished [DareIT QA course](https://www.dareit.io/challenges/qa-manual-testing) .
 I must admit, I am not great at theory but I am a fast learner and when I work in the enviornment I master skills quickly.
 My goal is to start work in IT and expand and strengthen the skills I have learned on the DareIT course.
+To be honest, I am not an IT geek.
+I am rather the opposite.
+But that's why I think I would be excellent to do testing because there are so many users of the Internet like me in the world.

 # Tech Tools